Henryvw/eruditus/rules_and_definitions.md

 3. Phones have to be in airplane mode during learning sessions
 4. If you're more than 10 min late, list the reasons and generate one action item to improve next time
 5. In case of illness:
-    - Case A You're the Lead Dancer: Continue in your role via telephone: call the participant to walk them through their day at the library.
+    - Case A You're the Lead Learner: Continue in your role via telephone: call the participant to walk them through their day at the library.
-    - Case B You're a Participant, and a Lead Dancer depends on you: Take on the role of Lead Dancer, and continue as described in Case A.
+    - Case B You're a Participant, and a Lead Learner depends on you: Take on the role of Lead Learner, and continue as described in Case A.
     - It is also an option in case of illness to reschedule the Eruditus day.
 This is only possible if no one else objects and a new date works for every person participating in the current learning project.

 ## Definitions

-### Lead Dancer
+### Lead Learner

-You're lead dancer, great!
-The role of the lead dancer is very important and ensures the success of a learning project.
-As lead dancer, you should take care of the following:
+You're lead learner, great!
+The role of the lead learner is very important and ensures the success of a learning project.
+As lead learner, you should take care of the following:

 1. Bring contracts and ensure they are signed at the beginning of a new learning project
 2. Make sure phones are in airplane mode at the start of the learning and teaching day